Ademola Lookman: England

+Nigeria

 Lookman turned down Nigeria again in early 2018 after meeting with the president of the Nigeria Football Federation.
 He subsequently rejected Nigeria's approaches for a third time in September 2018, after England senior manager Gareth Southgate convinced him that he was part of his plans.

 Despite his caps and success for England at youth level, and having previously rejected Nigeria's approaches, in January 2020 the Nigeria Football Federation announced that Lookman would be switching his international allegiance to Nigeria.
 However, Lookman also stated: "I've not changed my mind on wanting to represent England".
 On 10 February 2022, Lookman's request to represent the Nigerian national team was approved by FIFA.
 Lookman made his debut for Nigeria on 25 March 2022, in their scoreless draw with Ghana as part of the third round of the African section of qualification for the 2022 FIFA World Cup.

 Lookman was named in Nigeria's squad for the 2023 Africa Cup of Nations held in the Ivory Coast.
 He scored both goals for Nigeria in their 2–0 win over Cameroon in the round of 16, before scoring their only goal in a 1–0 win over Angola in the quarter-final.
 Nigeria lost the final 1–2 to Ivory Coast.
 Lookman and the rest of the Nigeria team were named Members of the Order of the Niger in recognition of their performance.

+On 11 December 2025, Lookman was called up to the Nigeria squad for the 2025 Africa Cup of Nations.
+On 23 December, he scored the winning goal for Nigeria in their opening match of the AFCON, securing a 2–1 victory against Tanzania.

+On 27 December, he continued his impressive form at the African tournament by providing two assists and scoring the winning goal to secure a 3–2 victory over Tunisia in the second group game.
+His impressive AFCON tournament form continued with another man of the match performance against Mozambique in the round of 16, scoring the opener and adding a hat-trick of assists to power the Super Eagles to a 4–0 victory.